 Mum (as British children call their mothers) and Daddy have been wonderful about going along with this silly tradition of ours and we've been careful to make the parties quite short (but sweet).
 As the girls were put to bed this time, they were admonished, in the usual tradition, "Go right to sleep without a lot of chatting." in order to have the "privilege" of a Middle-of-the-Night-Party.

 For some reason, sleep did not come easy, but shenanigans did!
-Mum warned them once and on the second visit, when she found the lights on and the girls playing merrily, she informed them that the “party” would “most likely” be cancelled.
+Mum warned them once and on the second visit when she found the lights on and the girls playing merrily, she informed them that the "party" would "most likely" be canceled.
 With Daddy being out of town, Mum discussed it with us and made the wise decision to cancel the party.
-It was important for the girls understand the importance of obedience.
-We were disappointed, but supported the decision wholeheartedly.
+It was important for the girls to understand the importance of obedience.
+We were disappointed but supported the decision wholeheartedly.

 Disappointment was not even close to describing how the girls felt in the morning when they realized that the WHOLE night had passed without the special party.
 They came down to breakfast with very gloomy faces and said they both cried when they woke up.
 That made Grammy teary-eyed, and Mum too, but you know what?